Solo Travel in Scotland

 The museum shows a reconstruction of how the battle took place, the last battle to be fought on British soil.
 Access to the battlefield is free but you may want to visit the museum which is £6 to enter.

 Clava Cairns is one of the country's prehistoric sites with burial cairns dating back 4000 years.
 This Bronze Age cemetery is really well preserved and you can walk into the entrance passage of these standing stones.
 It is a small site and doesn’t take long to see.

-Eileen Donan Castle is one of the iconic images of Scotland.
+Eilean Donan Castle is one of the iconic images of Scotland, and one of the best places to go in Scotland.
 Located on a small island this picturesque 13th Century castle is at the point where three lochs meet and is surrounded by majestic mountains.
 It has starred in Highlander and the James Bond film, The World is Not Enough.

 St. Conan's Kirk is a 20th Century church with many different styles and unique architecture including a Celtic cross, a Norman doorway and a Stone circle.
 There’s a reason that this church has been voted one of the Top 10 buildings in Scotland.

 These castles are only a few of the country’s best ones to see.
 There are honestly so many that you could be here for weeks seeing them all.
 For one of the most famous ruins in Scotland, head to Melrose Abbey with its hobgoblin sculptures and magnificent architecture.

 The Isle of Skye is Scotland’s most well-known island and one of the biggest.
 If you're taking a Scotland road trip, this Scottish island has Europe’s most expensive road bridge and some stunning scenery for hiking.
 Formed by an extinct volcano, the island is known as the ‘The Winged Isle' in Gaelic.